hanishsairohit/weather_app/README.md

 or

-To Run the app in the development mode.
+To Run the app in development mode.

 ### `npm install`